yangle293/FDRnet/README.md

 ### Installation

-The following software is required for FDRnet.
+The following software is required for installing FDRnet:

 - Linux/Unix
 - [Python (2.7 or 3.5)](www.python.org)